 Government / Employment Standards

 Last week, the Province of Ontario passed important legislation that is hoped to bring more fairness to Ontario workplaces and create more security and opportunity for vulnerable workers and their families.

 The Act will raise the minimum wage, ensure more fairness for part-time and contract workers, expand personal emergency leave and step up enforcement of employment laws.

 The Fair Workplaces, Better Jobs Act, 2017 will:

 - Raise Ontario’s general minimum wage to $14 per hour on January 1, 2018, and then to $15 on January 1, 2019, followed by annual increases at the rate of inflation

-- Mandate equal pay for part-time, temporary, casual and seasonal employees doing the same job as full-time employees; and equal pay for temporary help agency employees doing the same job as employees at the agencies’ client companies
+- Mandate equal pay for part-time, remote management workers, temporary, casual and seasonal employees doing the same job as full-time employees; and equal pay for temporary help agency employees doing the same job as employees at the agencies’ client companies

 - Expand personal emergency leave to 10 days per calendar year for all employees, with at least two paid days per year for employees who have been employed for at least a week

 - Ban employers from requiring a doctor’s sick note from an employee taking personal emergency leave